Rebirth-Project/ufo-event-bus/README.md

 * very tiny (~50k jar)
 * performs well with Android and Java
 * is fast in almost every situation and loads and can be configured
-* used with Java > 9 is compiled as module increasing encapsulation
+* when used with Java >= 9 is compiled as module increasing encapsulation
 * it has no dependencies but only uses [SLF4J](https://www.slf4j.org/) as logging facade
 * can simplify the communication between components since it decouples event posters and listeners
 * has advanced features like listener priorities, events inheritance, listeners inheritance, inbound event order
 * entirely documented
-* the code is clean, testable, compact and very easy to understand and mantain
+* the code is clean, testable, compact and very easy to understand and maintain
 * is completely covered with a large number of unit tests

 ## Goals